-Beginning on April 1, 2016, there will not be an RSN/BHO in Clark and Skamania counties.
+Beginning on April 1, 2016, there is not a BHO in Clark and Skamania counties.
 Providers and clients must call the agency-contracted MCO for questions, or call Beacon Health Options for questions related to an individual who is not eligible for or enrolled in Medicaid.